animal-tree/Writing-stuff/Stuff22-What-is-Consciousness?.md

 ---

 What is consciousness then?
 It's the alpha and Omega!
 The alpha particle at the smallest scale of the universe.
 And the $\Omega$ at the whole of it that makes up matter, from which all of it "fragmented", before any fermament, before any production of stars.

+Before fermions.

+Before language and its nasty ways.
+Note I didn't intend to make the "wholly" pun.